microsoft/PHIDeIDPortal/README.md

 4. Create a new Azure AI multi-service resource
   a.	**az cognitiveservices account create** –name _aiservice_ --resource-group _resourcegroup_ --kind CognitiveServices --sku Standard --yes

-5. Create a new Azure Search instance
+5. Create a new Azure AI Search instance
   a.	**az search service create** --name _searchservice_ --resource-group _resourcegroup_ –sku standard

 6. Create two new App Service Plans – one for the Web application and one for standard Functions